yrdsb-peths/hungry-animal-glorianaz-1/README.md

 This is the README.md file.
 Change this file to show your intended audience what you want them to see.

+The snake has to eat the cupcake or the pizza.
+Both foods have different points.

 You can use **Markdown** syntax to format this file to do things like **bold** or *italicize* text.
 [Markdown basics](https://www.markdownguide.org/getting-started/)